 Nothing in the applicable laws or rules in Hong Kong require the arbitral tribunal to provide dissenting opinions from arbitrators, unless provided otherwise in the arbitration agreement.
-However, it is good practice to do so anyways so that the parties have a clearer understanding of how the decision was made.

 6.18 On what conditions can arbitral awards be (i) appealed or (ii) rescinded?